hbowie/practopian-v3/commonplace-book/The Loftiest and Purest Art.md

 Title:  The Loftiest and Purest Art

-Tags:   Practopian, Reason to Rock, art
+Tags:   Reason to Rock, art

 Author: Walt Whitman